patternfly/training-scenarios/react-charts/area-chart/step7.md

 2) <strong>Locate the `<Chart>` component and add a property to change the theme.</strong>

 The `themeColor` property specifies the theme color.
-Valid values are 'blue,' 'green,' 'multi,' etc. It should look like the following:
+Some valid values are `ChartThemeColor.blue`,  `ChartThemeColor.green`, or `ChartThemeColor.multi`.
+It should look like the following:

 <pre class="file" data-target="clipboard">
 themeColor={ChartThemeColor.green}